Skip to Content

 Why do I have a negative ovulation test?

 There are many reasons for a negative ovulation result.
-As already mentioned, you do not have to panic; And like most women, it’s likely you did not take you test at the right time.
+As already mentioned, you do not have to panic; And like most women, it’s likely you did not take your test at the right time.

 Here are the reasons why your test is negative